alxp12/golangcode-site/content/posts/2017-08-06-basic-channels.md

 You'll notice that channels are defined with the `chan` keyword and can be made with `make()`.

-In this example, the work function also explictly states which way the channel it expects will send data.
+In this example, the work function also explicitly states which way the channel it expects will send data.
 So `chan<-` will accept data passed into it, and `<-chan` will expect a channel to pass data out of.

 ![passing data back from a channel in go](/img/2017/pass-data-back-from-channel.png)